vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 Please do not mix build and dev commands as they compile in completely different ways.

-You may need to execute the `pnpm clean` command to clear the last build results.
+You may need to execute the `pnpm clean` command to clear previous build results.

 :::